voteagora/agora-marketing-site/_posts/protocol-engineer.md

 ## Responsibilities

 This is a technical leadership role where you’ll be working as a peer with our engineering and product cofounders in driving the protocol strategy, implementation, and ensuring they work well with our applications.
+Day to day, you will:

+- Architect and build smart contract protocols that secure billions of dollars of value and the future of many of the most important protocols in Ethereum
+- In particular, drive decentralization technical strategy for the Optimism Superchain
+- Drive standardization in crypto protocols by designing and defining interfaces and standards
+- Mentor and train other team members and teams on smart contract engineering best practices

 ## What we are looking for